JJH59/OU_Enrollment_Retention_Analysis/README.md

 - Access to a MySQL or PostgreSQL database with the appropriate schema.
 - Knowledge of how to set up a local database if you are not using a hosted one.

-## Structure
-/data
-/sql
-/docs
-/visualizations
-README.md
-.gitignore

 ## Usage
 - Clone the repository to your local machine.
-- Follow the setup instructions in the README for setting up SQL queries and connecting to the database.
 - Explore the SQL scripts to understand how data is retrieved and transformed.
 - Open the provided Tableau files to view and interact with the visualizations.
 - Modify the SQL queries and Tableau dashboards as needed to adapt the project to different datasets or analyses.
-2. Set up the database schema by running the appropriate scripts (if tables need to be recreated from scratch).
-3. Navigate to the `/sql` directory.
-4. Run the SQL scripts to perform analysis on the prepared data.

 ## License
 This project is licensed under the Apache 2.0 License.